-It’s safe to say that I had no idea of what to expect when I traveled to the country of Kyrgyzstan for the 2016 World Nomad Games.
+It’s safe to say that I had no idea of what to expect when I began backpacking Kyrgyzstan for the World Nomad Games.

 Knowing hardly anyone else who had traveled to this particular region of the world, I bit my lip and threw myself forward with gusto and enthusiasm.